karthest/-/README.md

 # parts_deal
-seems like just a simple and ugly pratice. it is a system to trade parts.Just put it on your web server,create the database,and visit index.html.
+seems like just a simple and ugly pratice.
+it is a system to trade parts.
+Just put it on your web server,create the database,and visit index.html.